-- Parents may apply for home instruction if the student will be at home and absent due to temporary disability for an extended period of time (typically more than twenty (20) school days.)
-If the student will be absent fewer than twenty days, the student may be able to do site based Independent Study on the authority of the school principal.
+- Parents may apply for home instruction if the student will be at home and absent due to temporary disability for an extended period of time (typically more than fifteen (15) school days.)
+If the student will be absent fewer than twenty days, the student may be able to do site-based Independent Study on the authority of the school principal.

 - The student must reside within the Oakland Unified School District’s boundaries or be hospitalized at a facility within the district boundaries.
 Students who are temporarily disabled who are receiving care in an out-of-district residential health facility (excluding state hospitals) are deemed residents of the district in which the health facility is located.
 Students will be eligible for instruction through their school district of residence upon release from the facility and return to their home.

 - A Home/Hospital teaching assignment cannot risk exposing the home teacher to any contagious diseases, i.e., COVID, measles, chicken pox, tuberculosis.

 - A change of venue may be necessary should it be determined that safety or health conditions exist preventing instruction from taking place in the home.